 - Medications should be given at home whenever possible.
 Ask if a prescribed medication can be given after school rather than during school.

-- If medications (prescription or over-the-counter) must be given at school, they will be accepted only after a Medication Authorization form is completed by the parent and physician (and re-submitted each year as needed).
+- If medications (prescription or over-the-counter) must be given at school, they will be accepted only after a Medication Authorization form and an Allergy Action Plan is completed by the parent and physician and re-submitt each year as needed.